canonical/vanilla-framework/templates/docs/utilities/margin-collapse.md

 <hr>

-Remove one or more margins of an element depeding on the screen size.
+Remove one or more margins of an element depending on the screen size.

 <div class="embedded-example"><a href="/docs/examples/utilities/margin-collapse-responsive/" class="js-example">
 View example of the responsive margin collapse utility